 (b) to such arbitrator, Labour Court, Tribunal or National Tribunal and on receipt of such complaint, the arbitrator, Labour Court, Tribunal or National Tribunal, as the case may be, shall adjudicate upon the complaint as if it were a dispute referred to or pending before it, in accordance with the provisions of this Act and shall submit his or its award to the appropriate government and the provisions of this Act shall apply accordingly.

 Power to transfer certain proceedings [Section 33B.]

-(1) The appropriate government may, by order in writing and for reasons to be stated therein, withdraw any proceeding under this Act pending before a Labor Court, Tribunal or National Tribunal and transfer the same to another Labor Court, Tribunal or National Tribunal, as the case may be, for the disposal of the proceeding and the Labor Court, Tribunal or National Tribunal to which the proceedings is so transferred may, subject to special directions in the order of transfer, proceed either de novo or from the stage at which it was so transferred:
+(1) The appropriate government may, by order in writing and for reasons to be stated therein, withdraw any proceeding under this Act pending before a Labour Court, Tribunal or National Tribunal and transfer the same to another Labour Court, Tribunal or National Tribunal, as the case may be, for the disposal of the proceeding and the Labour Court, Tribunal or National Tribunal to which the proceedings is so transferred may, subject to special directions in the order of transfer, proceed either de novo or from the stage at which it was so transferred:

-PROVIDED that where a proceeding under section 33 or section 33A is pending before a Tribunal or National Tribunal, the proceeding may also be transferred to a Labor Court.
+PROVIDED that where a proceeding under section 33 or section 33A is pending before a Tribunal or National Tribunal, the proceeding may also be transferred to a Labour Court.

 Recovery of money due from an employer [Section 33C]